Chloridea virescens

 Chloridea virescens, commonly known as the tobacco budworm, is a moth of the family Noctuidae found throughout the eastern and southwestern United States along with parts of Central America and South America.

 It is a major pest of field crops including tobacco (as its common name suggests) and cotton.
-However, it is able to thrive on a wide variety of host plants ranging from fruits, vegetables, flowers, and weeds.
+It is able to reproduce on a wide variety of host plants ranging from fruits, vegetables, flowers, and weeds.
 Control of this pest has proven to be particularly difficult due to a variety of factors, but widespread insecticide and pesticide resistance have proven particularly concerning.

 Chloridea virescens was formerly a member of the genus Heliothis, but was moved to the reinstated genus Chloridea as a result of genetic and morphological research published in 2013.

 Description

 Adult C. virescens are brownish in color with a light green tinge.
 The front wings have three dark bands, each associated with a whitish or cream border.
 Hindwings are whitish with a dark band at the distal margin.
 Fully grown adults measure between 28 and 35 mm (1.1 to 1.4 inches) in wingspan.
 Females are generally darker in color than males.